axibase/atsd-use-cases/how-to/shared/import-forecast.md

 4. Your forecast configuration has been uploaded to ATSD.

-Return to the **Forecasts** page where the newly configured Forecast will be visible.
+Return to the **Forecasts** page where the newly configured forecast settings will be visible.

 ### Uploading Multiple Configuration Files